vanshika8git/AIFSD_ESE/README.md

-# 🛡️ AI-Powered Complaint Management System (AIFSD ESE) 🤖✨
+# 🛡️ AI-Powered Complaint Management System 🤖✨

 Welcome to the **AI-Powered Complaint Management System**!
 This is a state-of-the-art MERN stack web application designed to streamline civic and organizational grievance registration.
 Using Artificial Intelligence, it automatically analyzes, summarizes, prioritizes, and routes complaints to the appropriate departments.